-Documents relating to pupils on the SEND register and 'class action' list will be stored in a locked room at the school.
-SEND records will be passed on to a pupil's next setting when he or she leaves Hawridge and Cholesbury.
+Documents relating to children on the SEND support list and 'class action' list will be stored in a locked room at the school.
+SEND records will be passed on to a child's next setting when they leave Hawridge and Cholesbury.